Jazira Region: Notable legislation

 In January 2016, Jazira Canton introduced a "self-defense duty" conscription law for its self-defence forces, including an avoidance fee for residents of age for mandatory military service who have moved to Europe, to pay $200 for each year of absence upon their return.

-In September 2015, the legislative council passed the Law for the Management and Protection of the Assets of the Refugees and the Absentees, under which a real estate owner loses title when he does not make personal use of the property.
-In particular among the Assyrian community in Jazira Region, persistent opposition was voiced, as their community is disproportionally hit by the measure, for both a high degree of real estate ownership and a particularly high share of outbound civil war refugees.
-Assyrian organizations of the region published several statements making accusations of seizing private property, demographic changing and ethnic cleansing.
+In September 2015, the legislative council passed the Law for the Management and Protection of the Assets of the Refugees and the Absentees, under which the owner of an immovable loses their title when they does not make personal use of the property.
+In particular among the Assyrian community in Jazira Region, persistent opposition was voiced, as their community is disproportionally affected by the measure, for both a high degree of land ownership and a particularly high share of outbound civil war refugees.
+Assyrian organizations of the region published several statements making accusations of ‘seizing private property’, ‘demographic changing’ and even ‘ethnic cleansing’.
 Assets seized from Assyrians under the law have reportedly since been handed over to Syriac churches.

 Police

-Security is maintained by the Asayish police force and its Assyrian/Syriac counterpart, the Sootoro.
-Syrian government loyalists only control a number of demarcated neighborhoods in Qamishli.
+Security is maintained by the Asayish police force and its Assyrian counterpart, the Sutoro.
+During the civil war, the Syrian government loyalists only controlled a number of demarcated neighborhoods in Qamishli.
 The government-held areas in Qamishli include the city's airport, the city's train station, the border crossing, the governor's palace, and many other residential neighborhoods with various governmental buildings such as hospitals and fire departments.
+These areas were taken under control of the DAANES government in December 2024.